37 Connect to others in your department

 - Find students in your program by attending events from the Arts and Science Student Union, or Engineering Student Union or by participating in your department’s or program’s student union.

-- Try the mentorship database to find a peer, career or faculty mentor according to your campus, faculty, college, or year.
+- Try the mentorship database and the U of T Hub on Ten Thousand Coffees to find a peer, career or faculty mentor according to your campus, faculty, college, or year.

 - Use Career Navigator to connect with alumni from your program and to find opportunities within your department.